dgruber/drmaa2os/README.md

 or any HPC workload manager which supports the DRMAA standard through the C _libdrmaa.so_ library (like SLURM, Grid Engine, ...) without changing the application logic.

-Its main pupose is supporting you with an abstraction layer on top of platforms, workload managers, and HPC cluster schedulers, so that a software developer don't need to deal with the underlaying details and differences of job submission, status checking, and more.
+Its main purpose is supporting you with an abstraction layer on top of platforms, workload managers, and HPC cluster schedulers, so that a software developer don't need to deal with the underlaying details and differences of job submission, status checking, and more.

 An even simpler interface for creating job workflows without dealing with the DRMAA2 details is